 Donna L. Woolf – Ward 1

-Ms. Woolf is an International Communications Strategist with the U.S. Department of State.
+Donna Woolf is an International Communications Strategist with the U.S. Department of State.
 She has strong management skills and extensive media and public diplomacy experience in Europe and the Middle East.
 In addition, Ms. Woolf is a documentary producer/director with experience leading creative teams to produce over 15 award-winning audio and video programs for national and international audiences.
-She’s also fluent in French, Arabic and Spanish.
+She is fluent in French, Arabic and Spanish.